Begunia

-Begunia is a Block Town of Khordha district of the Indian state of Odisha.
-The distance form district head quarter is 18 km.
-And the Odisha State Highway (which is known as Khordha to Balangir) going on this town and also a Railway transport is working a via form khordha town station.
+Begunia is a Town of Khordha district and a Notified Area Council (NAC) of the Indian state of Odisha.
+Begunia is situated approximately 45 KM away from Bhubaneswar, 18 KM away from the district headquarters, Khordha, and 14 KM away from Rajsunakhala.
+The Odisha State Highway (which is known as Khordha-Balangir) runs through this town and also a Railway transport system is operational between khordha town station and Begunia.

 Begunia (Vidhan Sabha constituency) is the assembly constituency for this region.
 This constituency includes Begunia block and Bologarh block.